srobo/kitbook/Shepherding.md

 # Shepherding

+Anything related to shepherding goes here.

 ## Roles

+Here is a description of the roles related to shepherding.

 ### Head Shepherd

-The head shepherd is responsible for managing the shepherds which they may bring in as their only subordinate role.
+**Responsible for managing the shepherds which they may bring in as their only subordinate role.**

 ### Shepherd

-A shepherd is responsible for finding teams and ensuring they make it to their matches.
+**Responsible for finding teams and ensuring they make it to their matches.**

 They report to the Head Shepherd and may not create further subordinate roles.